Gadget Framework

 • Access control is now represented as its own folder (accessControl) containing permissions (accessControl/permissions)

-• Queues page: allowing users to view the status and progress of their background actions and Shopify webhooks.
+• Queues dashboard page for viewing the status and progress of background actions and Shopify webhooks

 v0.3.1